snowdrop/helm/README.md

 app-1-j5jk5     1/1     Running     0          5m25s
 ```

-**note**: Openshift may take a bit to download the images before triggering the S2i build.
+**note**: OpenShift may take a bit to download the images before triggering the S2i build.

 The pod with name `app-1-build` is automatically triggered by S2i to build the Spring Boot application.
 After the build is finished, the pod `app-1-deploy` will create the image that then will be used by the pod `app-1-j5jk5` to deploy the application.